awsdocs/aws-kms-developer-guide/doc_source/workflow.md

 ## Envelope Encryption<a name="envelope_encryption"></a>

-AWS KMS supports two kinds of keys—*master keys* and *data keys*\.
-Master keys can be used to directly encrypt and decrypt up to 4 kilobytes \(4096 bytes\) of data and can also be used to protect data keys\.
-The data keys are then used to encrypt and decrypt customer data\.
+AWS KMS supports two kinds of keys— [customer master keys](concepts.md#master_keys) \(CMKs\) and [data keys](concepts.md#data-keys)\.
+You can use CMKs to encrypt and decrypt up to 4 kilobytes \(4096 bytes\) of data, use them to generate, encrypt, and decrypt data keys\.
+The data keys are used to encrypt and decrypt customer data of any size\.

 Customer master keys are stored securely in AWS KMS\.
-They can never be exported from AWS KMS\.
-Data keys created inside of AWS KMS can be exported and are protected for export by being encrypted under a master key\.
-The data key encryption process is illustrated by the following diagram:
+They can never be exported from AWS KMS unencrypted\.
+Data keys created in AWS KMS are exported\.
+They are protected for export by being encrypted under a master key\.

+The following diagram show how to use a master key to generate a data key\.
+The master key returns two copies of the data key; one in plaintext and one that is encrypted by the master key\.

 ![\[Envelope encryption diagram\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/Workflow_EnvelopeEncryption.png)